Indonesia is concerned it could not meet its domestic coal demand and decided to ban export in January.

-On January 1, Indonesia decided to ban export of coal for a month.
+On January 1, Indonesia decided to ban the export of coal for a month.
 The government is concerned it won’t be able to meet domestic demand.
-The ban for January 2022 will prevent from power outages, explained the Indonesian ministry of Energy and Mineral resources in a statement.
+The ban for January 2022 will prevent power outages, explained the Indonesian ministry of Energy and Mineral resources in a statement.

 In May 2021, the state-owned electricity company Perusahaan Listrik Negara, which has a monopoly on electricity distribution in Indonesia, planned to phase out coal-fired power in the country by 2060.
 Indonesian officials aim to achieve net zero emissions by 2070.

 “If strategic actions are not taken, there will be a widespread outage” according to Ridwan Jamaludin, director-general at the Energy ministry.
-Almost 20 power plants with the power of 10,850 megawatts could be out because of extremely low supply.
+Almost 20 power plants with a power of 10,850 megawatts could be out because of extremely low supply.

 Indonesia exports 80% of its coal production